sstephenson/brochure/README.md

     <%= render 'shared/footer' %>

 The file shared/_header.html.erb would contain the top of your page.
-Note how the title in the header:
+Note the title in the header:

     <html>
       <head>